Janet King (character): Storylines

-Janet's prosecutes in a case of a murdered teenager.
+Janet prosecutes in a case of a murdered teenager.
 She and Lina Badir (Andrea Demetriades) then go to the trial and the suspect is found guilty.
 When a secret file is leaked to the press, Janet reprimands Lina, Erin O'Shaughnessy (Ella Scott Lynch), Ben McMahon (Todd Lasance), Richard Stirling (Hamish Michael) and Tatum Novak (Indiana Evans).
 The Office of the DPP becomes under bombardment from journalists.
 Janet and David make it clear that they will end the career of the culprit.
 Janet then deals with more harrowing cases ranging from child murder to a drawn-out fraud case.

 Erin learns that Janet is pregnant and they form a friendship.
 But when Erin turns a case down Janet becomes harsh with her explaining that she needs to become less emotionally involved.
 Janet uses her experience to get Tina Chang (Tasneem Roc) to testify in court but she is later attacked.
 This and other cases make her feel the pressure of work and pregnancy.
 She then helps Ben on a case following the murder of his grandfather.
 Janet is faced with many problems but some advice from Tony Gillies (Peter Kowitz) secures a prosecution.
 Janet goes to have her first scan with partner Ashleigh Larsson (Aimee Pedersen).
 They later discover that they are having twins but there is a possibility of a foetal disability.
 When she later discovers the sex of the babies she accidentally tells Ash when, after Ash has bought the cribs for the twins, Janet says "just don't buy one blue and one pink bedding", which reveals the babies' sex.
 Ash is elated at the prospect of having a boy and a girl.

 Janet and Lina become conflicted over the mental state of a child accused of murder, Max Gardiner (Nicholas Bakopoulos-Cooke).
 Despite Janet's reluctance to prosecute him, David forces her to.
 The case proves controversial in the office and Janet and Lina fail to change their stance on the case.
 Following a series of developments Max eventually is found innocent.
 Janet is shocked when Max is found dead and promises to try to help the family again.
 She also promises to help Sean Gardiner (David Franklin) defeat charges but the DPP override her.
 Janet helps Erin out following her troubles but then Erin gets drunk at Janet's during dinner that evening.
 Erin apologises by throwing a baby shower for Janet.
 Janet's maternity leave approaches but she continues with large work loads.
 David decides Janet should be shifted onto smaller cases instead despite her reluctance.
 Janet goes into labour without Ash and Erin is forced to comfort her.